 Renting a motorcycle

-Age restrictions for motorcycle rental on the island of Ireland vary, but are generally around the 23-25 year-old region.
-You will need a driver's license (for most rental companies you will need to have passed the specific motorcycle driving test) and current passport in order to rent a bike.
-Should you be interested in renting a bike with side car, be sure to contact the rental company in advance to ensure the vehicle is available before travelling.
+Age restrictions for motorcycle rental on the island of Ireland vary, but are generally around 23-25 years.
+You will need a driver's licence (for most rental companies you will need to have passed the specific motorcycle driving test) and current passport in order to rent a bike.
+If you are interested in renting a bike with a side car, contact the rental company in advance to ensure the vehicle is available before you travel.

 That said, it is advisable to check with the ferry operator before arriving at the port.
-If you have any specific motor-home or camper van queries, a great port of call is Motorcaravan Club Ireland.
+If you have any specific motor-home or campervan queries, a great port of call is

-Drivers will need to be in possession of a license held for a minimum of eight years.
-This will vary somewhat between rental companies.
-Specific information regarding restrictions will be provided on the rental company's website in their FAQ or Terms and Conditions sections.
+Drivers will need to have held their licence for a minimum of eight years to rent a campervan.
+This will vary somewhat between rental companies but you should find specific requirements on the rental company's website in their FAQ or Terms and Conditions sections.

 VW Campervan rentals have become particularly popular recently (especially for festivals), and there are a number of companies in both the